GFW Technical Review 07 – Active Probing

 Closing Thoughts

-Active probing opens another dimension for GFW.
+Active probing opens another dimension for the GFW.
 It provides confidence and data points orthogonal to passive DPI-based classification, significantly enhancing detection accuracy.

 References